 Since arriving on campus, Rooney has had 18 UCF players have their named called in the First-Year MLB Draft.
-The past two seasons have been especially busy for the Knights with six former student-athletes getting phone calls from MLB teams on draft day.
-Taylor in 2011, Rogers in 2012, Lively in 2013, Taylor in 2011 and Rogers this past year made it back-to-back drafts that the Knights have had a fifth-round selection.
+The past three seasons have been especially busy for the Knights with seven former student-athletes getting phone calls from MLB teams on draft day.
+Taylor in 2011, Rogers in 2012, Lively in 2013, Taylor in 2011 and Rogers this past year made it three-consecutive drafts that the Knights have had a selection in the top five rounds.

 A total of 45 of Rooney's pitchers have been selected in the MLB Draft, with 13 taken in the first 10 rounds.
 The 2013 draft saw Skogland taken in the third round (92nd overall) to Kansas City.
 In the 2013 draft, Lively (fourth round - 135th overall) added to that number.
 2012 saw both Rogers (fifth round), UCF's all-time leader in saves with 30, and Madird (seventh round) added to that mix.
 Four LSU pitchers were tabbed in the 2008 draft, and five pitchers that he mentored at Notre Dame from 2003-06 also were selected.
 Three former pitchers made their debut and six saw action in the Major Leagues in 2011, including Charlie Furbush, Louis Coleman and Kyle Weiland.

 Rooney's student-athletes have excelled in the classroom as well.
 A total of 91 UCF players were named to the C-USA Commissioner''s Honor Roll from 2009-13, and Gil Gomez (`09), Nick Cicio (`10 and '11) and Jeff Dally ('11) earned the Academic Medal with a GPA above 3.75.
 Another 11 student-athletes were recognized to The American All-Academic Team.

 Eight LSU players garnered all-academic honors from the Southeastern Conference in 2008.
 While at Notre Dame, Rooney helped two players earn ESPN The Magazine Academic All-America recognition.